 The Big Thicket

 Some 40 years after the Biological Survey, the U.S. Congress passed legislation that created Big Thicket National Preserve.
-The legislation was signed by President Gerald Ford in October 1974, establishing the first national preserve in the National Park System.
+The legislation was signed by President Gerald Ford in October 1974, establishing Big Thicket as one of the first national preserves in the country.
 In 1993, legislation was passed to expand the Preserve to incorporate creek corridors and additional land areas.
-Today, the National Park Service manages over 105,684 acres of public lands, more or less, in what was the original Big Thicket surveyed by Parks and Cory.
+Today, the National Park Service manages over 113,000 acres of public lands and water.